Anna Maria Taigi: Beatification

 In 1852, in Rome, the beatification opened in an informative process.
 On March 4, 1906, the confirmation of Taigi's heroic virtue allowed for Pope Pius X to name her as venerable.

 A total of 30 witnesses were summoned to testify for the cause.
 Included were her two daughters as well as many cardinals and bishops.
 Taigi's 92 year-old husband, Domenico, testified in favor.
-His shoulders were hunched and leaned on a walking stick.
+His shoulders were hunched and he leaned on a walking stick.

 Two of her miracles (required for Taigi's beatification) were investigated and validated.
 On July 27, 1909, approval was received by an antepreparatory congregation.
 On April 5, 1910, approval was received by a preparatory committee.
 On December 3, 1918, approval was received by a general congregation.
 On January 6, 1919, Pope Benedict XV approved the two miracles.
 On May 30, 1920, the Pope presided over Taigi's beatification in Saint Peter's Basilica.
+The cause for her sainthood was opened on June 9, 1926.
 The postulator assigned to the cause is Javier Carnerero Peñalver.